1109akshatverma/Dashboard-in-a-day/Lab 2 - Data Preparation.md

       ![](Images/remove-rows-1703.png)

-      >**Note**: The Remove Rows option can sometimes be found under the Reduce Rows option.

 1. The **Remove Top Rows** dialog box opens.
 Enter **2** in the text box and click on **OK**.

       >**Note**: Notice the first row in the Geography query is now the column header.